 TGay Editor: Modify the following text in D0.8 P217L1-2 as follows:

 For rules regarding TX center frequency leakage levels, see 20.3.3.4.
-The spectral mask requirements in this subclause do not apply to the RF LO .
+The spectral mask requirements in this subclause do not apply to the RF LO leakage and its harmonics.